janklab/janklab-core/doc/Goals.md

 * Portability of non-OS-specific features
 * Support for useful OS-specific features
 * Support for polymorphic programming
-* Avoiding edge cases and "discontinuities" in our data types
+* Avoiding edge cases and “discontinuities” in our data types

 ## Secondary goals